AI

 9

-Combative truth-claim activism
+Combative truth-claim activism:

 A few voices position themselves as actively fighting AI-driven narratives — “Sword of Truth” style — pledging to push back and reclaim what they call factual truth.